FabianEgartner/SYSARC/README.md

 4. Open a browser on http://localhost:8081/
 5. Interact with the webinterface to create or cancel bookings, to show existing bookings or to find free rooms

+Detailed instructions on the individual functions can be found in the file `Documentation.pdf`.
+A detailed explanation of what exactly happens with the various functions is described in this file's Communication > Procedures section.

 ## Project Structure
 The project is divided into 3 subprojects
 - Writeside
 - Eventside
 - Readside

+## Architecture
+The individual subprojects were implemented independently of each other and are therefore to be seen as independent applications as they only communicate with each other via interfaces.

+The WriteSide is designed according to principle of the 4-layered architecture, containing View, Application, Domain and Infrastructure Layer.

+The EventSide contains event logic and is responsible for notifying the various subscribers of appropriate events.

+In contrast to the WriteSide, the ReadSide is designed without Domain and Application Layer and thus contains no domain logic.
+Because of this decision, data can be accessed more quickly.
+On this side, the data is stored in a simplified structure using the projection.

+In the `Documentation.pdf` file there is a clear diagram showing the structure of the architecture.

 ## Communication